PrimerEmpleoIT/PEIT-react3-store-app/README.md

 $ npm run dev
 ```

-in case of conflicts with the installation of modx in the node modules using the next command
+in case of conflicts with the installation of mobx in the node modules using the next command
 ```
-npm install --legacy-peer-deps modx
+npm install --legacy-peer-deps mobx
 ```